 We recommend using the μ Sky Limited Express which takes 28 minutes and costs JPY1250 between Nagoya and the airport.
 This service only includes first-class, reserved seating.
 Alternatively, the Meitetsu Limited Express takes 35 minutes and costs JPY890 and has both first-class and ordinary carriages.
 Tickets can be purchased at the ticket machines or window at Nagoya Station and Meitetsu-Nagoya Station – departing from Track No. 3 or 4.
 Please note, the Japan JR Pass does not cover this line.

 There is no escaping the fact that travel using the shinkansen is expensive.
 Given the speed and distances covered by these trains, travelers should think of them much like taking a flight, with tickets accordingly priced.
-International visitors to Japan have the option of purchasing one of several passes which allow for unlimited use on many services, starting with the full:
+International visitors to Japan have the option of purchasing one of several passes which allow for unlimited use on many services:

 Please note, Japan Rail also offers a JR East Nagano & Niigata Pass and JR Hokuriku Arch Pass.
 These are great value and should be considered by anyone spending time in Japan however they do not cover travel to and from Nagoya.